brennan64/text-editor-pwa/README.md

 ## Installation Tips

-open this link, you can use either online, or click install to run locally.
+Visit this [LINK](https://boiling-savannah-23337.herokuapp.com/ "deployed application"), you can use it online, or click install to run locally.
 Install will automatically save a shortcut to your desktop.

 ## Usage Info